 The Public Protection Division has regional offices located throughout the Commonwealth.
 Attorneys in this Division appear before the Pennsylvania Courts of Common Pleas; Pennsylvania Commonwealth, Superior and Supreme Courts; federal courts; and state and federal administrative agencies.

-The Public Protection Division has eight sections:
+The Public Protection Division has nine sections:

 - Bureau of Consumer Protection